mattmc3/string.zsh/README.md

 A common join seperator is the null character (`$'\0'`).
 Many shell utilities will generate null separated data.
 For example, `find` does this with the `-print0` option.

-_Note: Since the null character isn't viewable, I'll need replace it in the following examples using `| tr '\0' '0'` so it's visible for the purpose of demonstration._

 ```zsh
 % find . -maxdepth 1 -type f -name '*.zsh' -print0 | tr '\0' '0' && echo
 ./string.zsh0./string.plugin.zsh0
 %
 ```

+_Note: Since the null character isn't viewable, we'll replace it with `0` in these examples using `| tr '\0' '0'` so it's visible for demo purposes._

-Fish includes a [`join0`][fish-join0] command, which is just a special case of `join` with the null character as a separator, but with one notable exception; the result ends with a null character as well.
+Fish includes a [`join0`][string-join0] command, which is just a special case of `join` with the null character as a separator, but with one notable exception; the result ends with a null character as well.
+Notice how the `find -print0` example above also does this.
 In Zsh, we can accomplish this simply by adding an empty element to the end of whatever list we're joining.

 ```zsh
 $ words=(abc def ghi '')